smramr/ODNBlockbuster/README.md

 Disclaimer: 99.9% of the code belongs to Yolan Maldonado https://github.com/Y0lan.
+Use his odn-smart-publisher on your v6 test net nodes.
-I have changed it up a (tiny) bit to upload OMDb API data.
+I have changed the code a (tiny) bit to upload OMDb API data.